nabil-ha5an/Space-Cruiser/README.md

 # Space-Cruiser
-A flappy bird style game made using unity.
+A Flappy Bird-style game made in Unity.

+### Work in Progress

+### Updates
+* Created the assets
+* Added physics to the spaceship's movements